2006 | 28 minutes | 8 dancers

 Costumes by Liz Prince

 Boats Leaving concerns community and an unfailing faith in the triumph of the human spirit.
 As the works unfolds, the gatherings and brief encounters of strangers convey both isolation and collective solidarity amidst strife; images emerge, linger and disperse, creating a panorama of fleeting humanity.
-In today's global environment, Boats Leaving is an important dance to re-share for its universal message crosses divers boundaries, languages and cultures, creating dialogues that embrace our similarities not our differences.
+In today's global environment, Boats Leaving is an important dance to re-share for its universal message crosses diverse boundaries, languages and cultures, creating dialogues that embrace our similarities not our differences.

 Boats Leaving was the recipient of a "Bessie Award" for Outstanding Choreography (the New York Dance and Performance Awards).